Massachusetts Public Records Law & Social Media

 Massachusetts Social Media Records Management in Practice

-The City of Boston has an award-winning social media program that includes over 78 Twitter feeds and Facebook pages and several other citizen engagement portals on social networks such as Instagram and Google+.
-The city’s public facing social media policy clearly informs users that content shared on these sites and comments received from citizens constitute public records under the law.
+The State of Massachusetts is committed to transparency in government.
+Part of that commitment includes archiving social media records, and informing citizens that even their replies and comments may be retained as public government records.
+The state’s public facing social media policy clearly informs users that content shared on these sites and comments received from citizens constitute public records under the law.